 Number 2: Garuda (Final Fantasy III)

 I’ll be honest: if this weren’t a list of “moments,” my #1 complaint against the first twelve Final Fantasy games would be the FFIII remake’s difficulty switchover.
 The 3D FFIII remake replaced the reportedly difficult but measured FFIII difficulty, with its specific challenges and job class puzzles with a virtually randomized experience I compared to a pure lottery in the Journal.
-Even grinding only does so much against a game that can double-tap your entire party to death with a bad random roll.
+Even grinding only does so much against a game that can double-tap your entire party to death and force you to replay an entire dungeon thanks to a single, bad die roll.
 And that brings us to our actual #2 worst moment: Garuda, the boss with no weaknesses.
 Garuda in FFIII on the Famicom was designed to be beaten with Dragoons: the game heavily forecast this by only allowing you to buy and find Dragoon equipment during the entire Saronia segment, and outright locked you out from the rest of the game to discourage you from using other jobs.
 The remake took one look at this and removed Garuda’s predictable AI and added the boss ability to act twice in a turn, both of which destroyed the Dragoon’s ability to dodge his group lightning attacks.
 Now the Dragoon isn’t just mostly useless, but it’s mostly useless and you’re still trapped in a city with nothing but Dragoon equipment!
 The creators of the remake tossed out everything about the section that made it clever and replaced it with a deathtrap of a boss that even fans of the remake won’t defend.
 Shame on all of them.

 Number 1: FFIV Blows the Whole Damn Set (Final Fantasy IV)

 FFIV starts with what may be the most promising premise in the entire series to date, one that’ll be hard to top in games to come.
 Cecil, the reluctant Dark Knight, who has everything but is questioning the morality of his orders, turns on his master and goes into exile with nothing but himself and a traumatized young summoner against the world.
 By mid-game, the premise is starting to… strain.
-Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain is replaced with mind control (the watered-down wine of drama), a low-level misogyny is starts to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
+Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain has been replaced with mind control (the watered-down wine of drama), a low-level misogyny is starts to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
 But there was still plenty of opportunity.

 And then the game just outright caught fire.